Mumbai18/team-2/README.md

 My best guess is JP Morgan Code for Good.
 If this is for the same,
 Are teams out?
 I never got the mail.
-If they are and we happen to be in a same team form a slack channel someone or some way of communication My mail id is ikbalsinghdhanjal23@gmail.com
+If they are and we happen to be in a same team join this https://gitter.im/mumbai-team2/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link
+My mail id is ikbalsinghdhanjal23@gmail.com